Looking for an Audi oil change? Read this first.

 How Often to Change the Oil

 No car engine can run without oil.
 Oil works as a lubricant to keep all the engine parts running smoothly without generating friction or heat.
-As we all know, friction causes wear and damage that can be detrimental to an engine.
+As we all know, the friction causes wear and damage that can be detrimental to an engine.
 Old oil can also cause the formation of harmful deposits that can damage your engine.
 Clean oil can work to its fullest potential, keeping your engine purring.
 Always look in your owners’ manual to learn how often you should change your oil to ensure premium engine function.
 If you do not have your manual on hand, or if you are looking for a general rule, Audi recommends changing your oil every 10,000 miles or every 12 months.
-Some models do require oil changes sooner, in the 5,000 to 6,000-mile range, so it is best to research the specific model.
+Some models do require oil changes sooner, in the 5,000 to the 6,000-mile range, so it is best to research the specific model.
 With that in mind, if you are using synthetic oil, 10,000 miles should be fine.

 What Oil to Use